The RIAS is a graduate school, library, research and conference center for the study of US history and transatlantic relations in the modern era.

 - Responding to enquiries from the media and the general public on US-related topics.

-The RIAS is primarily subsidized by the Province of Zeeland and the Ministry of Education, Culture and Science.
-It is located in the Abbey of Middelburg, a former monastry dating back to the 12th century, which also houses the main administrative buildings of the Province of Zeeland.
+The RIAS is primarily subsidized by the Province of Zeeland and the Netherlands Ministry of Education, Culture and Science.
+As of September 2020, the Institute is located at the Hofplein in Middelburg, a set of historic buildings which also houses the Zeeland Archive.